Treason waits at the furthest reaches of Empire.

 Nick Brown has the craft of storytelling at his fingertips ...
 The Siege is a fast-paced and satisfying read - Russell Whitfield, author of Gladiatrix

 Nick Brown grew up in Norfolk and later studied history at the University of Sussex.
-In 2000 he embarked on a PGCE course at the University of Exeter and began a career as a teacher of humanities and English.
-For the last five years he has been working at an international school in Warsaw.
-He has been writing since his early twenties, focusing initially on screenplays.
+In 2000 he embarked on a PCGE course at the University of Exeter and began a career as a teacher of English and humanities.
+Having taught in England and Poland he now lives in his home town, Norwich.
+The Emperor's Silver is the fifth volume of the Agent of Rome series.